hgcl/clara-le/pages/posts/31-friends-sci-fi-and-coppola.md

 ### A small streak of Becky Chambers

 After one lunch discussion about sci-fi, I suddenly wanted to dive into something sci-fi-ish again.
 So I did.
-I went on and read two novellas by Becky Chambers back-to-back—and I fell in love with her writing.
+I went on and read two novellas by Becky Chambers back-to-back — and I fell in love with her writing.

 The first novella is called <cite>To Be Taught, If Fortunate</cite> (2019) and is set in the 22nd century.
 Space exploration has been revolutionized as astronauts bodies can now adapt to their environments through a new biotechnology.